 Dorset - Rupert is a very small town located in the state of Vermont.
 With a population of 2,840 people and just one neighborhood, Dorset - Rupert is the 85th largest community in Vermont.

-Dorset - Rupert is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dorset - Rupert is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dorset - Rupert is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Dorset - Rupert who work in sales jobs (20.95%), management occupations (14.13%), and healthcare (8.79%).

 Another notable thing is that Dorset - Rupert is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Dorset - Rupert’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.